How miniextendr keeps the CRAN install path working without polluting day-to-day development.

 🔗What just vendor actually does

-original `package` hash (matching the lockfile's `checksum = ...` line) is
+`package` hash (matching the lockfile's `checksum = ...` line) is preserved

-preserved and the `files` map is refreshed to reflect the trimmed files.
+and the `files` map is refreshed to reflect the trimmed files, so the

-The committed Cargo.lock can therefore retain its `checksum = ...` lines.
+committed Cargo.lock can retain its `checksum = ...` lines.

-Steps 1–3 ensure the lockfile carries the git source for the workspace crates, which cargo’s source replacement needs to redirect to vendor at install time.
-Without that, source replacement reports “the source git+… requires a lock file to be present first before it can be used against vendored source code”.
+The stamped git source is what cargo’s source replacement needs to redirect to vendor at install time.
+Without it, source replacement reports “the source git+… requires a lock file to be present first before it can be used against vendored source code”.
+The stamp is reconstructed after a local resolve rather than produced by resolving against bare git, which is what used to break coordinated cross-crate renames — see Cargo.lock shape for the full story.

 🔗Cargo.lock shape, drift, and why dev iteration may dirty it